pymupdf/RAG/pymupdf4llm/README.md

 Instead of the filename string as above, one can also provide a PyMuPDF `Document`.
 By default, all pages in the PDF will be processed.
 If desired, the parameter `pages=[...]` can be used to provide a list of zero-based page numbers to consider.

-**New features as of v0.0.2:**
+**Feature Overview:**

 * Support for pages with **_multiple text columns_**.
 * Support for **_image and vector graphics extraction_**:

     1. Specify `pymupdf4llm.to_markdown("input.pdf", write_images=True)`.
 Default is `False`.
-    2. Each image or vector graphic on the page will be extracted and stored as a PNG image named `"input.pdf-pno-index.png"` in the folder of `"input.pdf"`.
-Where `pno` is the 0-based page number and `index` is some sequence number.
+    2. Each image or vector graphic on the page will be extracted and stored as an image named `"input.pdf-pno-index.extension"` in a folder of your choice.
+The image `extension` can be chosen to represent a PyMuPDF-supported image format (for instance "png" or "jpg"),  `pno` is the 0-based page number and `index` is some sequence number.
     3. The image files will have width and height equal to the values on the page.
+The desired resolution can be chosen via parameter `dpi` (default: `dpi=150`).
-    4. Any text contained in the images or graphics will not be extracted, but become visible as image parts.
+    4. Any text contained in the images or graphics will be extracted and **also become visible as part of the generated image**.
+This behavior can be changed via `force_text=False` (text only apears as part of the image).

 * Support for **page chunks**: Instead of returning one large string for the whole document, a list of dictionaries can be generated: one for each page.
 Specify `data = pymupdf4llm.to_markdown("input.pdf", page_chunks=True)`.
 Then, for instance the first item, `data[0]` will contain a dictionary for the first page with the text and some metadata.